 - Plenty of rest

-- Oral or intravenous rehydration fluids (maintaining proper balance of fluids is crucial) and blood transfusion for very severe cases
+- Oral or intravenous rehydration fluids (maintaining a proper balance of fluids is crucial) and blood transfusion for very severe cases

-What are the known complications in management of the disorder?
+What are the known complications in the management of dengue?

 - Disappearance of fever